 If you'd prefer something more accessible, then The Symmetry of Sailing by Ross Garrett should be a more satisfying choice.
 Brief bio: After a few years in the US, Ross Garrett returned to New Zealand to research nuclear physics, combining this with racing small catamarans and trailer sailers.
 The Symmetry of Sailing is based on a series of lectures given at the University of Auckland.

 Of course, the move to 'Wing Sails' for the America's Cup boats has brought a new science and new performance level to sailing, but there are many practical reasons why these rigid rigs will not serve for most sail boats.
 However, it would not be surprising to see larger wing masts that still carry soft sails, for certain performance-oriented craft.
-Even my W17R is leaning that way, with a new CF wing mast of 3 to 1 chord to width.
-More will be presented on this later.
+Even my W17R goes that way, with a new CF wing mast of just under 3 to 1 chord to width.
+More on this now available on this website.

 "New articles, comments and references will be added periodically as new questions are answered and other info comes in relative to this subject, so you're invited to revisit and participate." —webmaster